 Correlation analysis is applied in quantifying the association between two continuous variables, for example, an dependent and independent variable or among two independent variables.

 The sign of the coefficient of correlation shows the direction of the association.
 The magnitude of the coefficient shows the strength of the association.

 For example, a correlation of r = 0.8 indicates a positive and strong association among two variables, while a correlation of r = -0.3 shows a negative and weak association.
 A correlation near to zero shows the non-existence of linear association among two continuous variables.

 Correlation and Regression Differences

 There are some differences between Correlation and regression.

 - Correlation shows the quantity of the degree to which two variables are associated.
 It does not fix a line through the data points.
 You compute a correlation that shows how much one variable changes when the other remains constant.
 When r is 0.0, the relationship does not exist.
-When r is positive, one variable goes high as the other one.
+When r is positive, one variable goes high as the other goes up.
 When r is negative, one variable goes high as the other goes down.

 - Linear regression finds the best line that predicts y from x, but Correlation does not fit a line.